stevehjohn/ZXE/Notes.md

 db: IN A, (n)
 ed40: IN B, (C)
 ed48: IN C, (C)
-ed4a: ADC HL, BC
 ed50: IN D, (C)
 ed58: IN E, (C)
-ed5a: ADC HL, DE
 ed60: IN H, (C)
 ed68: IN L, (C)
 ed6a: ADC HL, HL